-During 2018 and 2019, the private sector received, on a verage, 92.8% of the total principal amount of loans issued by the financial system, while the public sector received 5.4%, and intra-financial sector loans accounted for the remaining 1.7%.
-Major private sector borrowers included companies engaged in wholesale and retail trade (on average, 19.3% of total loans during 2018 and 2019), construction (on average, 6.1% of total loans during 2018 and 2019) and manufacturing (on a verage, 6.6% of total loans during 2018 and 2019).
+During 2019, the private sector received 93.3% of the total principal amount of loans issued by the financial system, while the public sector received 5.0%, and intra-financial sector loans accounted for the remaining 1.7%.
+Major private sector borrowers included companies engaged in wholesale and retail trade (18.6% of total loans during 2019), construction (6.3% of total loans during 2019) and manufacturing (6.7% of total loans during 2019).
 In 2020, the private sector received 95.8% of the total principal amount of loans issued by the financial system, while the public sector received 2.9%, and intra-financial sector loans accounted for the remaining 1.3%.
-Private sector loans to wholesale and retail trade companies accounted for 18.2% of total loans in 2020, while construction accounted for 5.2% and manufacturing accounted for 7.4%.
-In 2021, the private sector received 95.2% of the total principal amount of loans issued by the financial system, while the public sector received 2.7%, and intra-financial sector loans accounted for the remaining 2.1%.
-Private sector credit to wholesale and retail trade companies accounted for 18.4% of total loans in 2021, while construction and manufacturing accounted for 5.5% and 7.5%, respectively.
+Private sector loans to wholesale and retail trade companies accounted for 7.4%.
+In 2021, the private sector received 95.2% of the total principal amount of loans issued by the financial system, while the public sector loans accounted for 7.4%.
+In 2021, the private sector received 95.2% of the total principal amount of loans issued by the financial system, while the public sector loans accounted for the received 95.2% of the total principal amount of loans issued by the financial system, while the public sector received 95.2% of the total principal amount of loans issued by the financial system, while the public sector received 2.7%, and intra-financial sector loans accounted for 18.4% of total loans in 2021, while construction and manufacturing accounted for 5.5% and 7.5%, respectively.